search icon

 As desirable as patents may seem, they do have disadvantages.
 One patent disadvantage is the high cost of applying for obtaining and maintain them.
 Because of the amount of work and legal detail involved, the cost can range from $10,000 to $20,000. or more to secure a patent.

 Finally, a patent has a limited life.
 Utility patents and plant patents expire 20 years after the date the patent application was filed.
 Design patents expire 15 years after the date the patent was granted.
-Once a patent expires, anyone can make and sell your invention without paying you for it.
+Once a patent expires, anyone can make and sell an invention without paying for it.

-What does patent pending mean?
+What does “patent pending” mean?

-Do have to hire an attorney to file a patent?
+Does someone have to hire an attorney to file a patent?

 Recommended articles

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 zenbusiness logo

-Written by Team ZenBusiness
+Written by ZenBusiness Editorial Team

 Start Your LLC